-The College Place Police Department is investigating the burglary of a College Place residence targeted twice during the same week.
-The first burglary occurred on January 8nth when the suspects entered an unlocked door to the garage around 4:30 AM.
+The College Place Police Department was investigating the burglary of a College Place residence targeted twice during the same week.
+The first burglary occurred on January 8th when the suspects entered an unlocked door to the garage around 4:30 AM.
 The second incident occurred on January 12th at around 4:45 AM.
 The homeowners were home during both incidents.
 The residence is located near 12th and Bade.

 You may see College Place Police Officers growing beards during the month of November.
 Officers have committed to help raise cancer awareness while raising money to support the battle against cancer.
 Beginning November 1st, participating officers will grow beards in support of a National campaign referred to as “No-Shave November”.